The world is vast. So vast, in fact, that there are over one billion Hindus around the world.

 Most are concentrated in Sri Lanka, Nepal and India.

 Since India seems like it’s a world away, there are some misunderstandings about the religion.

 For instance, Hinduism is not technically a religion.
 And did you know Hindus don’t believe in millions of gods?

 With that in mind, here are twenty interesting facts about Hinduism.

-- Rivers are viewed as sacred.
-But no other river is worshipped as much as the Ganges River.
+Rivers are viewed as sacred.
+But no other river is worshiped as much as the Ganges River.
 Every person’s sin is washed away in the river when he/she bathes in the Ganges, who is also considered a goddess.

 Om is considered the first sound from the conscious mind, and the sound that birthed the universe.